SURYASNAIR1/Cybersecurity-/Tryhackme/Investigating with ELK 101.md

                                                **Investigating with ELK 101**

-In this room, we will learn :
+Learning Objectives :

 How to utilize the Kibana interface to search, filter, and create visualizations and dashboards, while investigating VPN logs for anomalies.

-This room also covers a brief overview of Elasticstack components and how they work together.
+ overview of Elasticstack components and how they work together.

 **Elastic stack**